diy-asylum/formfiller/README.md

 ## That's fine but what is all this gradle stuff

 So this is a monorepo.
 Gradle is the glue that builds the project as one.
-We are using a gradle "multiproject" build To understand gradle better I suggest
+We are using a gradle "multiproject" build.
+To understand gradle better I suggest reading
 [This](https://guides.gradle.org/building-java-applications/) and [This](https://guides.gradle.org/creating-multi-project-builds/)

-Gradle is a vast and powerful system and im sure there is stuff thats not quite right in the build but lets walk though what we are trying to do.
+Gradle is a vast and powerful system and I'm sure there is stuff thats not quite right in the build but let's walk though what we are trying to do.

 The build has a root project and three subprojects. (formfiller, formserver, diy_asylum_frontend)

 The root projects all have a `build.gradle` file.
-In addition some projects have a `settings.gradle` file which define what projects a particular project depends on.
-For example: formserver declares formfiller as a dependency since formserver relies on formfiller to work with the pdf
+In addition some projects have a `settings.gradle` file which define what project dependencies.
+For example: formserver declares formfiller as a dependency since formserver relies on formfiller to work with the pdf.

-[The root build.gradle](build.gradle) defines what is common to all the projects (Style, and how to run java tests).
+[The root build.gradle](build.gradle) defines what is common to all the projects (style, and how to run java tests).
 It also can drive all the subprojects if you desire.
 Run `./gradlew tasks` from the root project to see everything.

 ```